anjshenoy/ar_truncator/README.md

 This has so far only been tested for mysql2 adapater/MySQL DB.

+Why truncate versus delete * ?
+Its more performant and it resets the primary key ID to 1.
+Useful when you're re-seeding/testing.

 ## Installation

 Add this line to your application's Gemfile: